lazappi/OzSingleCell2019/README.md

 * **Swarbrick-CITE.csv.gz** - Swarbrick CITE data downloaded from the challenge website, compressed and with the first column renames as "Antibody"

+Additional intermediate data files are produced by analysis files.
+These are numbered according to the file that produced them.

 ## Analysis

 Current analysis files include: